JohanneBW/cds_visual_assignments/Assignment_5/README.md

 _Parameters:_
 It is possible to change the number of epochs where 20 is the default value.
 The number of epochs can be specified by “-epo” or “--epochs_number” followed by the number as an integer.

 I have created a bash script that creates and activates a virtual environment, retrieves necessary libraries and runs the script for the assignment.
-There was some version errors when I tried to install the packages from the requirements file, these packages will be installed directly from the bash script.
+There were some version errors when I tried to install the packages from the requirements file, these packages will be installed directly from the bash script.

 ## How to run